|Nutrition Facts (per serving)|

 This oven-dried apple recipe has few steps but requires almost a full day.
 Plan ahead because you need to be around to check on the progress.

 8 quarts water

 Prepare the Fruit

-In a nonreactive bowl, mix the water and vinegar (or lemon juice).
+In a nonreactive bowl, mix water and vinegar (or lemon juice).

 Use a vegetable peeler to remove the skin off the apples.

-Core the apples with an apple corer or slice each apple into quarters.
-Cut off the tough center of each piece.
+Core apples with an apple corer or slice each apple into quarters.
+Cut off tough center of each piece.

-Using a sharp knife, cut the apples into 1/4-inch-thick slices.
-As you slice the apples, drop the pieces into the prepared acidulated water to prevent them from browning.
-Let the slices soak while you finish slicing the remaining apples.
+Using a sharp knife, cut apples into 1/4-inch-thick slices.
+As you slice apples, drop pieces into prepared acidulated water to prevent browning.
+Let slices soak while you finish slicing remaining apples.

-Drain the apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible.
-If the apple pieces are too moist, they will steam instead of dry in the oven.
-To remove excess moisture, place the slices on top of a clean kitchen towel and pat dry with a paper towel.
+Drain apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible.
+If apple pieces are too moist, they will steam instead of dry in oven.
+To remove excess moisture, place slices on top of a clean kitchen towel and pat dry with a paper towel.

-Place cooling racks inside baking sheets and arrange the apples on the racks so the slices are not touching.
+Place cooling racks inside baking sheets and arrange apples on racks so slices are not touching.

 After 20 minutes, tear a piece of the fruit in half.
 There should be no visible moisture along the surface of the break.
-If the apple is still soft, return to the oven for a bit longer.
+If the apple is still soft, return to oven for a bit longer.
 Start with 30 minutes and check for moisture again.

-Place the dried, cooled apple slices into glass jars, filling each no more than 2/3 full.
-Cover the jars and shake a couple of times a day for one week.
-If moisture builds up, re-dry them.
+- Place dried, cooled apple slices into glass jars, filling each no more than 2/3 full.
+Cover jars and shake a couple of times a day for one week.
+If moisture builds up, redry them.

-Once your dried apples are conditioned and there's no condensation on the inside of your jar, store them in airtight containers away from direct light or heat.
-It's OK to fill the jars completely at this point.
+- Once dried apples are conditioned and there's no condensation on the inside of your jar, store in airtight containers away from direct light or heat.
+It's OK to fill jars completely at this point.